atharvawagh1/Addition/README.md

-# Addition PROMPT OF GPT TO EDIT PHOTO TO PROFESSIONAL LOOK.
+# Addition PROMPT OF GPT TO EDIT PHOTO TO PROFESSIONAL LOOKs.

 Edit this image to create an editorial portrait look.
 Keep my original face and expression.
 Change my outfit to a sharp, textured red blazer with layered gold chains.
 Set the background to a deep amber-red gradient.
 Apply dramatic, high-detail lighting: strong directional hard light from the left to highlight my cheekbones and jawline, leaving a soft but deep shadow on the right side of my face.
 Enhance my skin texture with ultra-crisp detail and soft shadows for a cinematic, freeze-frame effect.
 Add a soft bloom where the gold chains catch the light, with minimalist composition and a powerful, clean framing.